surveycto/timed-categories/README.md

 ### Features

 There are two versions of this field plug-in.
 They are contained in the same field plug-in file, and which one is determined by the field plug-in parameters.
+To use version 2, give the `version` parameter a value of `'2'`; to use version 1, simply don't include the `version` parameter.

 Click the link in the section to learn about that version.